 Slattery School Requirements for the North American Nationals:

 In addition to the above mentioned qualifications, you must attend dance classes twice a week in addition to any other Nationals mandatory practices, if any, from January through June.
-If your child is not prepared for the Nationals, your child will not compete.

 3. Oireachtas Rince na Cruinne: The World Championships (Easter Week)